PubAcademy

 PubAcademy started as an intimate, single-market gathering — a publisher and buyer event with a minimal creative footprint and a simple brief.
 A decade later, it's a globally replicated thought leadership franchise running across cities on multiple continents, with a full creative production operation behind every edition.

-The goal has always been the same: make PubMatic's thought leadership visible and credible in every room it walks into, regardless of which city its in.
+The goal has always been the same: make PubMatic's thought leadership visible and credible in every room it walks into, regardless of which city it's in.

 Strategy

-Building the Creative Program from the Ground Up
+Building the Program from the Ground Up

 From Event Support to Full Production Ownership